-This meeting will be open to the public, except for where exempt information is being discussed as noted on the agenda.
+This meeting will be open to the public and webcast live on TfL YouTube channel, except for where exempt information is being discussed as noted on the agenda.

 There is access for disabled people and induction loops are available.
 A guide for the press and public on attending and reporting meetings of local government bodies, including the use of film, photography, social media and other means is available on www.london.gov.uk/sites/default/files/Openness-in-Meetings.pdf.